If you have plans for supporting observations that do not

 Proposers should note the current restrictions on observing time as a function of pitch angle of the satellite.
 Refer to Section 3.3.3 of the Chandra Proposers’ Observatory Guide

 for detailed information.
 Proposers should check the pitch angles of their targets and be sure that any constraints they request do not render the proposed observation infeasible.
-The Chandra Proposal Documentation and observation planning software will be updated for their Cycle 16 in mid-December 2013.
+The Chandra Proposal Documentation and observation planning software will be updated for their Cycle 18 in late 2015.

 Technical documentation about Chandra is available from the Chandra X-ray Center (CXC) webpage